-In previous posts in this series on women’s ordination I have identified two very different groups who are in opposition to women’s ordination – which I have referred to as “Protestant” and “Catholic” – and have noticed that their reasons for opposition are very different from one another.
+In previous essays in this series on women’s ordination I have identified two very different groups who are opposed to women’s ordination – which I have referred to as “Protestant” and “Catholic” – and have noticed that their reasons for opposition are very different from one another.
 For the “Protestants,” the opposition is based on a hierachical understanding of authority: women are subordinate to men, and should never exercise authority over men.
-For the “Catholics,” the opposition is twofold: (1) the tradition of the church: traditionally, the church has ordained only males; (2) a sacramental understanding of ordination: women cannot be ordained because the priesthood is in succession to the apostolate, and Jesus chose only male apostles; in presiding at the eucharist, the presbyter represents Christ (in persona Christi), and a woman cannot represent Christ.
+For the “Catholics,” the opposition is twofold: (1) the tradition of the church: traditionally, the church has ordained only males; (2) a sacramental understanding of ordination: women cannot be ordained because the priesthood is in succession to the apostolate, and Jesus chose only male apostles; in presiding at the Eucharist, the presbyter represents Christ (in persona Christi), and a woman cannot represent Christ.

 Although clearly advocating very different theological rationales, both groups claim simply to be representing the historic tradition of the church.
-In a previous post, I have argued that the theological rationales being offered by both groups represent new theological positions in response to the recent recognition of the equality of women.
+In a previous essay, I have argued that the theological rationales being offered by both groups represent new theological positions in response to the recent recognition of the equality of women.
 Accordingly, neither group represents the “historic” tradition of the church; both offer new reasons for opposition to women’s ordination.

 In the posts that follow, I hope to address the theological rationales behind these new positions for opposing women’s ordination.
 Because “Protestant” opponents represent very different reasons for opposition to ordination than do “Catholic” opponents, the two groups will need to be addressed separately.
 Whether one begins with the “Protestant” opposition or the “Catholic” is a somewhat arbitrary decision, but I have chosen to begin by discussing the Protestant position because its opposition is primarily based on what its advocates claim to be biblical grounds.
 Discussion of what Scripture actually says about men and women will provide helpful theological background for discussion of not only Protestant, but also, Catholic opposition to the ordination of women.

 Who is Wayne Grudem?
 That might seem to be an odd question to begin such a discussion.
 However, for those not informed about the discussion of women’s ordination among Evangelical Protestants in particular, the name is important to know.
-Although there are many Protestants who are opposed to women’s ordination – entire denominations (such as the Southern Baptists and the Missouri Synod Lutherans, the Orthodox Presbyterian Church), their related seminaries (Southrn Baptist Seminary, Concordia Seminary, Westminster Seminary), and several parachurch organizations (Campus Crusade for Christ, Focus on the Family, Promise Keepers) – Grudem is the single individual who is most identified with the cause of opposition to women’s ordination among American Evangelical Protestants.
+Although there are many Protestants who are opposed to women’s ordination – entire denominations (such as the Southern Baptists and the Missouri Synod Lutherans, the Orthodox Presbyterian Church), their related seminaries (Southern Baptist Seminary, Concordia Seminary, Westminster Seminary), and several parachurch organizations (Campus Crusade for Christ, Focus on the Family, Promise Keepers) – Grudem is the single individual who is most identified with the cause of opposition to women’s ordination among North American Evangelical Protestants.
 In 1991, Grudem and John Piper edited Recovering Biblical Manhood and Womanhood: A Response to Evangelical Feminism,1 a series of essays that marked the beginning of the theology of “complementarianism,” and the formation of a group called “The Council on Biblical Manhood and Womanhood.”
 Since then, Grudem has become the chief spokesperson for complementarianism, publishing several subsequent books and articles, most notably in recent years, Evangelical Feminism and Biblical Truth: An Analysis of More than One Hundred Disputed Questions,2 an 800 page book responding to Evangelical advocates of women’s ordination.
 Grudem has also written a Systematic Theology, in which he articulates a Calvinist soteriology, verbal plenary inspiration and inerrancy of Scripture, as well as his complementarian views.
 Most recently, Grudem has written Politics for the Bible: A Comprehensive Resource for Understanding Modern Political Issues in Light of Scripture,3 in which he argues for political positions that are basically in line with the “conservative” Republican movement in American politics, that is, lower tax rates, a strong military, a free market approach to health care, opposition to gun control, skepticism about global warming.4 While Grudem’s opposition to women’s ordination is not necessarily a direct consequence of his other theological and political views, those positions do make clear that he stands within the broad spectrum of the theological and political “Evangelical Right.”

 How prominent is Grudem’s position?
 Grudem writes as if he is simply defending the church’s historic theological position.
 He certainly has had an influence far beyond his significance as a single theological writer, and there are, as noted above, entire denominations, parachurch organizations, and seminaries where “complementarian” theology would be normative.
 At the same time, Grudem is a single individual, and he represents a position that is not embraced by many (perhaps most?)
 Evangelical Protestants these days.
 In his book, Evangelical Feminism: A New Path to Liberalism,5 Grudem has a chapter in which he laments “Places Where Evangelical Feminism Already Has Much Influence.”
 In this chapter, he worries that what he calls the “evangelical feminist position” is the “dominant position” at such standard Evangelical institutions as Wheaton College, Azusa Pacific University, Denver Seminary, Fuller Seminary, Gordon-Conwell Seminary, Bethel Seminary, Asbury Seminary, Regent College-Vancouver, InterVarsity Press, Baker Books, Christianity Today, InterVarsity Christian Fellowship, and the Lausanne Committee on World Evangelism, among other organizations.
 The “Christians for Biblical Equality” website has endorsements from numerous Evangelical theologians and church leaders, and, of course, such prominent orthodox Evangelical Anglican theologians as N.T.
 Wright have made recent theological statements supporting women’s ordination.
 Is it more likely (as Grudem claims) that all of these people are part of a “new path to liberalism” among Evangelical Christians who have rejected the authority of Scripture, or rather, that his position represents only one position, and a position that many (in some places a majority of) Evangelical Christians do not hold?